ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 there is no way to extend the matching semantics of special key values.
 Any new keys requiring special handling must have an appropriate tag in the reference value.

+[^issue]: Need to describe how to match conditional endorsements.
+Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/80

 #### Comparing raw-value entries